WebAssembly/component-model/design/mvp/Concurrency.md

 distinct limited resources without prior coordination.

-In addition to *explicit* backpressure set by wasm code, there is also an *implicit* source of backpressure used to protect non-reentrant core wasm code.
-In particular, when an export uses the sync ABI or the stackless async ABI, a component-instance-wide lock is implicitly acquired every time core wasm is executed.
+In addition to *explicit* backpressure set by wasm code, there is also an *implicit* source of backpressure to ensure [Component Invariant] #3 and protect non-reentrant core wasm code.
+In particular, when an `async`-typed export is lifted with the sync ABI or the stackless async ABI, a component-instance-wide lock is implicitly acquired every time core wasm is executed.
 By returning to the event loop after every event (instead of once at the end of the task), stackless async exports release the lock between every event, allowing a higher degree of concurrency than synchronous exports.
 Stackful async exports ignore the lock entirely and thus achieve the highest degree of (cooperative) concurrency.

 Since non-`async` functions are not allowed to block (including due to backpressure) and also don't pile up like `async` functions, non-`async`